Martinsn676/Martinsn676/README.md

 ### Hi there
 <ul>
-<li>I'm currently running the webpage www.meeplegalaxy.com
+<li>I was running the webpage www.meeplegalaxy.com
 </li>
-<li>I'm also wasting my time and money trying to get an education with the fraud of a school, Noroff</li>
+<li>I have been wasting my time and money trying to get an education with the fraud of a school, Noroff</li>

-<li>I'm planning on taking freelance jobs later after taking my webapge from Shopify to a new page</li>
+<li>I'm taking on freelance jobs</li>

 </ul>
 <!--